 - i.
-During the first semester of 2020, a new user-friendly responsive website will be launched that should make it easier for consumers to engage with the OAFS.
-The website will also have a searchable facility, which will also extend to decisions issued by the Arbiter.
-The submission of electronic complaint forms and documents through a secure online environment will facilitate the processing of complaints especially for the increasing number of complainants residing outside Malta, which accounted to half of the complainants that submitted a complaint to the OAFS in 2019. - ii.
+As announced in the Strategy Statement for 2020, the OAFS has applied for and been awarded funding to upgrade its current website, develop and install a Case and File e-Solution System (CFES), and provide training to its staff members in relation to the management and update of the website and the CFES.
+Such funding was made possible through the European Commission's Consumer Programme to support access to alternative dispute resolution mechanism for consumers. - ii.
+This project will come into fruition during the first week of 2021.
+As with all IT projects of this dimension, several meetings were held during the year with the developer to ensure that the new system will meet the high specifications as laid out in the tender document.
+The bi-lingual and user-friendly responsive website will make it easier for consumers to engage with the OAFS.
+The website will also have a searchable facility, particularly useful for decisions issued by the Arbiter.
+The submission of electronic complaint forms and documents through a secure online environment will facilitate the processing of complaints especially for the increasing number of non-residents of Malta who are lodging complaints with the OAFS. - iii.
 Some consumers may choose not to be represented when lodging a complaint with the OAFS offices.
-The OAFS will ensure that such consumers will not be disadvantaged or discouraged from accessing its redress mechanism which has been designed to deal with complaints in a procedurally fair, informal, economical and expeditious manner.

-iii.
-The OAFS will continue to disseminate information on its role to various interested bodies such as the media, statutory bodies, customer bodies, lawyers, financial sector representative bodies and to the general public.

-B. RESOLVING COMPLAINTS IN ACCORDANCE WITH BEST PRACTICE AND THE HIGHEST STANDARDS OF CUSTOMER SERVICE
+The OAFS will ensure that such consumers will not be disadvantaged or discouraged from accessing its redress mechanism which has been designed to deal with complaints in a procedurally fair, informal, economical and expeditious manner. - iv.
+The OAFS will continue to disseminate information on its role to various interested bodies such as the media, statutory bodies, customer bodies, lawyers, financial sector representative bodies and to the general public. - B. RESOLVING COMPLAINTS IN ACCORDANCE WITH BEST PRACTICE AND THE HIGHEST STANDARDS OF CUSTOMER SERVICE